 A snapshot of remote home operation

-With a home smart door entry system, you can monitor who is at your door, receive deliveries when you’re not at home, unlock your home for guests, and achieve much more from the convenience of your smartphone.
+With a home smart door entry system such as ABB-Welcome you can monitor who is at your door, receive deliveries when you’re not at home, unlock your home for guests, and achieve much more from the convenience of your smartphone.
 You can also simulate your presence when you’re not at home as an extra security measure, creating lighting, sound and movement that make it look like you’re home.
 And you can control comforts such as lighting and heating remotely, so your home is ready when you’ll be there, or so you can adjust settings from wherever you are in the home – all minimising energy use through precision.

 When all of your home’s systems are connected via your phone or tablet, remote operation becomes an affordable luxury.
 You’re sitting in your garden and realise you’ve left the lights on in the living room.
 Switching them off without moving from your chair is easy.
 Or, you’re watching TV and want to switch on your ambient garden lights to bring your outside in…or switch on your spa to preheat it without leaving your lounge…or check that your shutters are down and lights are off after you’ve already gone to bed.
 You can even create smart settings like a single button night mode to switch everything off, or home exit mode to turn off some features, adjust others, and put others on standby.
 With integration, you gain one, absolute solution that you can operate from anywhere.